lammensj/lammensj/README.md

 #### Digiti | Oct 2017 - Present

-Trying to create a larger impact on the team and the customer, I decided to join a much smaller company.
+Trying to create a bigger impact on the team and the customer, I decided to join a much smaller company.
 They gave me the opportunity to enrich my skills by learning and using React Native, as well as more responsibilities as it comes to working together with the client.